What is Fraudulent Misrepresentation?

 6. The plaintiff suffered a material loss

 Finally, the misrepresentation must have led to a loss for the plaintiff.
 Proving that a loss occurred is very important, especially since it allows the plaintiff to claim damages to recompense him or her for that loss.

-If you have been the victim of possible fraudulent misrepresentation, whether you are a consumer or a business owner, then you need an attorney who has the experience and dedication to fight for your case.
+If you have been the victim of possible fraudulent misrepresentation, whether you are a consumer or a business owner, then you need a consumer protection attorney who has the experience and dedication to fight for your case.
 The legal team at Weisberg Law has handled many cases involving misrepresentation.
 Contact them today to find out how they may be able to put that experience to work for you.